chrsmith/demo-infrastructure-testing/README.md

-# demo-infrastructure-testing
+# Infrastructure Testing using Pulumi and CircleCI

-Verify your Infrastructure with every deployment using Pulumi and Circle CI
+This repository contains the SUPER SLICK demos showing off how you can test your cloud infrastructure using Pulumi and CircleCI.